Current Transportation & Infrastructure Projects

 20 MPH Local Speed Limit Reduction

-The City and County of Denver is updating Denver’s default speed limit from 25mph to 20mph.
+The City and County of Denver has updated Denver’s default speed limit from 25mph to 20mph.
 This change applies to Denver's local streets — primarily the roads with no stripes that go through residential blocks.
 Additionally, wherever speed limit signs are not posted, the default speed limit will be 20 mph, per city ordinance.

 Lowering the speed limit on local streets is part of a broader effort Denver is taking to address safety on our streets citywide.
 In 2017, the City and County of Denver set an ambitious goal of zero traffic-related deaths and serious injuries by 2030.
 Since then, Denver made significant investments in infrastructure to make city streets safer for all - especially our most vulnerable road users.
 By reducing the speed limit on our local streets, we can draw attention to the topic of vehicle speeds and help create a culture of safety within our neighborhoods where we are more likely to see people walking and biking.